 Lads & Lassies

 The Lads & Lassies were formed in the fall of 2011 from student interest and initiative.
 The Lads is a men's ensemble and the Lassies is a women's ensemble.
 They are available for community performances, with an emphasis on stewardship.
 For more information, please contact Stacey Wilner at firstname.lastname@example.org or 865-981-8151.

 The Maryville College-Community Chorus

-The Maryville College Community Chorus, under the direction of Alan Eleazer, will begin spring rehearsals at 7 p.m., Tuesday, February 6 in the Clayton Center for the Arts' Harry H. Harter Choral Rehearsal Room.
+The Maryville College Community Chorus, under the direction of Alan Eleazer, will begin fall rehearsals at 7 p.m., Tuesday, August 28 in the Clayton Center for the Arts' Harry H. Harter Choral Rehearsal Room.

-Rehearsals will be held on Tuesdays from 7 until 9 p.m. and will focus on preparation for a joint spring concert with the Orchestra at Maryville College on Monday, April 30 at 7:00 p.m. in the Clayton Center for the Arts' Ronald and Lynda Nutt Theatre.
+Rehearsals will be held on Tuesdays from 7 until 9 p.m. and will focus on preparation for "Play a Simple Melody: Songs from Broadway," a fall performance with the Orchestra at Maryville College on Tuesday, November 6 at 7 p.m. in the Clayton Center for the Arts' Ronald and Lynda Nutt Theatre.
+The chorus will also be performing in "A Celtic Christmas" featuring several Maryville College music ensembles on Tuesday, December 4 at 7 p.m. in the Clayton Center for the Arts' Ronald and Lynda Nutt Theatre.